prrvchr/jdbcDriverOOo/README.md

 ![jdbcDriverOOo screenshot 9](img/jdbcDriverOOo-9.png)

 The management of roles assigned to the group of the underlying database is accessible in this window via the button: **Group roles**
-This feature, which is an extension of the UNO API, will only be available if the underlying LibreOffice / OpenOffice driver allows it.
+This functionality is an extension of the UNO API and will only be available if the underlying LibreOffice / OpenOffice driver allows it.

 ![jdbcDriverOOo screenshot 10](img/jdbcDriverOOo-10.png)